 There are a couple on Catalina Blvd, a few in Coronado, and one in Union Place Circle in La Jolla.
 Click on the above link for more information.

-The city of Ocean Beach has had a long term affair with the Torrey pine tree, and on Saratoga Ave, there are six heritage trees.
+The city of Ocean Beach has had a long term affair with the Torrey pine tree.
+Over on Saratoga Ave, there are six heritage trees.
 Over on Long Branch, there is one more, as well an eighth Torrey pine tree on the corner of Greene and Ebers.

 Until next time!